NaCI/Kotlin_Android_Tutorials/rxjavaudemyclass/NOTES.md

 Use to Modify data which emits from observable

+#### Just Operator

-- Just Operator : Emit all item at once, ignoring item type even if item type is array
+Emit all item at once, ignoring item type even if item type is array

+#### FromArray Operator

-- FromArray Operator : Emit all array items one by one
+Emit all array items one by one

 // IMPORTANT : in kotlin this operator is not working, cause:

 According to their doc fromArray() only supports reference arrays.
 But in kotlin arrayOf<Int>() returns Array object.
 If we put a kotlin Array object in fromArray() method, it creates array of Array object (in java, it will be Array[]).
 So after subscription Observable returns that object of Array.
 But if we put items in fromArray() method, it will create array of Int.
 So after subscription it returns Int.
 If you want to iterate over any mutable iterable, then you can try Observable.fromIterable()

+#### Range Operator

-- Range Operator : Creates an observable that emits a particular range of sequential integers
+Creates an observable that emits a particular range of sequential integers

+#### Create Operator

-- Create Operator : Create an Observable from scratch ny means of a function
+Create an Observable from scratch ny means of a function

+#### Map Operator

-- Map Operator : Transform the items emitted by an Observable by applying a function to each item
+Transform the items emitted by an Observable by applying a function to each item

+#### FlatMap Operator

-- FlatMap Operator : Transform the items emitted by an Observable into Observables, then flatten the emissions from those inte a single Observable
+Transform the items emitted by an Observable into Observables, then flatten the emissions from those inte a single Observable

 The difference between Map and FlatMap operators, FlatMap operator returns Observable

 FlatMap operator is useful when calling queued network requests

+#### ConcatMap Operator

-- ConcatMap : Same as FlatMap but cares about order of the emitted items.
+Same as FlatMap but cares about order of the emitted items.
 But ConcatMap is not useful for efficient/performance wise

+#### Buffer Operator

+Periodically gather items emitted by an Observable into bundles and emit these bundles rather than emitting the items one at a time

+#### Filter Operator

+Filters the emitted items by create predicate

+#### Distinct Operator

+Supress duplicate items emitted by an Observable

+#### Skip Operator

+Suppress the first n items emitted by an Observable

 ### Disposables